samocr7/Prog4/README.md

 2)When it is installed, open up command prompt and type: npm install -g expo-cli

+3) expo init Prog4Assignment        this creates the directory, you can name it whatever you want.
+You need to do this to create the directory of node modules (they don't get committed)

-3)Pull this repo
+3)cd to the directory you created and pull this repo

-4)In command prompt, cd to the directory that you pulled and type: expo start
+4)In the same directory type: expo start

 5)Pray there aren't any build errors